 While there are numerous benefits for using social media in the recruitment process, there are also some unforeseen setbacks that come with doing so.

 For those of us who work in the recruitment industry, looking up candidates on social networking sites may seem harmless.
 No one would even know, right?
-But according to a 2013 study conducted by Advisory, Conciliation and Arbitration Service (ACAS), job seekers do not believe that avoiding social media presence or keeping one that is fake or neutral, is not a prerequisite to getting into a good job.
 Although the internet basically is a public realm, some people feel uncomfortable with employees checking on their accounts, as they consider these their ‘personal’ bubbles.

 Another consequence of depending on social media in recruitment is the tendency for biases to arise.
 Unknowingly, an employer can be biased toward people with good social media presence, as compared to people who are not as active online.